Sealed secrets: Securely storing Kubernetes secrets in Git

 This command will create a Sealed Secret in the cluster.

-Step 2: Verify the Sealed Secret
+Step 2: Verify the sealed secret

 Confirm the creation of the Sealed Secret and the corresponding secret by running the following commands: